jbock-java/jbock/README.md

 }
 ````

-Now let's also add the backup and suffix options.
+Now let's also add the backup and suffix options:

 ````java
 abstract class Args {